alexandreauda/NetLink/README.md

 # NetLink
-Professional recommendation strategy tool linked to web
+Professional recommendation strategy tool linked to web.
+For more information, please refer to the <a href="https://github.com/alexandreauda/NetLink/blob/master/RAPPORT.pdf">French documentation.</a><br/>